 21, 22 Introduction to Radiation Therapy (1-0, 1-2) Introduction to the theories and practice of radiation therapy technology through discussion and laboratory sessions.
-Prerequisite: Enrollment in Therapy program.
+Prerequisite: RT 4 for 22; enrollment in Therapy program.
 Two hours.
 Marschke.

-23, 24 Radiation Therapy Clinical Practicum (0-4) Students observe and participate in the Medical Center Hospital of Vermont Radiation Therapy Department.
-Pre- requisite: Enrollment in Therapy program.
+23, 24 Radiation Therapy Clinical Practicum (0-4) Stu-Students observe and participate in the Medical Center Hospital of Vermont Radiation Therapy Department.
+Prerequisite: Enrollment in Therapy program.
 One hour.
 Morley.